 - From the left pane select Device Manager

 - Under Display Adapters, find your NVidia driver, right-click on it and go to Properites

-- Under Driver tab, go to Roll back driver
+- Beneath Driver tab, go to Roll back driver

 - Restart your computer

 This solution could be applied on both Windows 10 and Windows 10/8.1 operating systems, and it should solve your problems with screen resolution.
 On the other hand, if you’re unable to roll back your driver, go to NVidia website, find the working version of the driver, download it and install it manually.